 PermitsAnnapurna Conservation Area Project (ACAP) Permit & Trekkers’ Information Management System (TIMS) Permit

-• Soak in hot springs at Jhinu Danda to relax your muscles
+• Unwind in the natural hot springs at Jhinu Danda, a perfect spot to relax your muscles after a long trek.

-• Hike past bamboo groves, rhododendron forests, and rocky mountain terrain
+• Hike through picturesque bamboo groves, blooming rhododendron forests, and rocky mountain paths.

-• Reach Annapurna Base Camp (4,130m), enclosed by Himalayan peaks
+• Reach Annapurna Base Camp (4,130m), surrounded by towering Himalayan peaks.

-• Get panoramic views of Annapurna South, Gangapurna, Annapurna I, and more
+• Take in panoramic views of Annapurna South, Gangapurna, Annapurna I, and other majestic summits.

-• Witness a mesmerizing sunrise over the Annapurna massif from base camp
+• Witness a breathtaking sunrise over the Annapurna massif from base camp.

-• Trek to the famous Poon Hill viewpoint for spectacular mountain vistas
+• Trek to the renowned Poon Hill viewpoint for incredible vistas of the surrounding mountains.

 3. Annapurna Circuit Trek